MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/plugin.md

 | Inventory | Gives an AI the ability to see what is in stock so it can give recommendations to employees and customers alike. |
 | Semantic search | Allows an AI to search for information within a specific domain (e.g., internal legal documents); typically powered by a vector DB like Azure AI Search. |

-> [!Tip]
-> When developing plugins for Retrieval Augmented Generation (RAG), it’s important to note that you don't always need a vector DB.
+When developing plugins for Retrieval Augmented Generation (RAG), it’s important to note that you don't always need a vector DB.
 Often your existing APIs can be used by an AI to retrieve the necessary information.
 We recommend starting with your existing APIs and then moving to a vector DB for semantic search if necessary.

 ### Task automation